votranphi/docsavior/README.md

 1. Clone this repository to your device
 2. Open Android Studio and open the folder
 3. Run the application on your virtual device or a real phone (Remember this application only works on android)
-4. Continually work on the appication.
+4. Continually work on the application.
 If you have something to improve or work with database, remember to clone our API repository at the link in API refercence.

 ## Features